snacktavish/TreeUpdatingComparison/TreeComparison.md

 Make a list of taxa you are interested in and save it in a text file.
 (Scientific names only)

-Resolve those names to Open Tree identifiers, and modify `get_tree.py` to get a tree for your taxa of interest.
+Resolve those names to Open Tree identifiers, and use `get_synth_subtree.py` to get a tree for your taxa of interest.

 ### Contribute to OpenTree